couple choosing fruit and veg

 Produced by Feel Good Films, this short film follows the lives of three minoritised ethnic people living in rural England and features the testimonies of participants who generously shared their stories.
 The film brings to life key findings from The Rural Racism Project: Towards an Inclusive Countryside, exploring themes of racism, belonging and identity in rural spaces.

 The Leeds Caribbean and African Centre (LC&AC), founded in 1983 in Chapeltown, Leeds, stands as a proud community hub built on the legacy of the Caribbean and African pioneers who established it.
 Guided by values of inclusivity, collaboration, and community engagement, the Centre fosters social connection, cultural enrichment, and unity.
-It remains dedicated to preserving heritage, celebrating vibrant culture, and ensuring sustainability—serving as a centre for the people, delivered by the people.
+This includes hosting the Afrikan Market (see food directory below for more information).

-Some of the local and national organisations, groups and projects furthering BPOC land and food and working with BPOC communities.
+Some of the organisations, groups and projects local to Leeds and national ones, furthering BPOC land and food initiatives, and working with BPOC communities.

 Black Growth CIC – a market and first sliding scale community supported agriculture programme.
 You can donate to support their work.
 Find out more or donate

-Give a Gift is one of many culturally diverse food hubs.
-There model is person centred, centering dignity and respect.
-More about them here.
-Or more at Leeds Food Aid Map.
+Give a Gift is one of several culturally diverse food hubs.
+Their model is person centred, centering dignity and respect.
+More about them here and on the Leeds Food Aid Map Local

-Plantains and Gari for African communities.
-Find out More.
+plantains and gari for African communities.
+Find out More Local

 A selection of some of the amazing Good Food* BPOC Food Businesses based in Leeds.
-Let us know who your favourite good food places and why – whether they are listed or not listed here! (*By ‘good food ‘we mean fresh, healthy, authentic, seasonal and local, sustainable, culturally appropriate food.)
+Let us know your favourite good food places and why – whether they are listed or not listed here! (*By ‘good food’ we mean fresh, healthy, authentic, seasonal, local, sustainable and culturally appropriate food.)

-Afrikan Market – Celebrating African & Caribbean culture in Chapeltown, Leeds!
+Afrikan Market Leeds – celebrating African & Caribbean culture in Chapeltown, Leeds!
 Supporting Black-owned businesses.
 Providing an opportunity for Black Owned Businesses to build & provide in-person experiences.

-Fusion Café – in Reginald Centre on Chapeltown road part of the Black Health Initiative creating healthy food for the local community in Chapeltown.
+Fusion Café – located in the Reginald Centre on Chapeltown road and part of the Black Health Initiative creating healthy food for the local community in Chapeltown.
 Find out more

 Kalabash Caribbean Cuisine – serves up delicious, fresh and homemade food.
 Located 231-235 Chapeltown Road Chapeltown Road, Leeds LS7 3DX Find out more

-Rootz into Food Growing report sharing knowledge and experiences of Social Enterprise Food Growers from Black Communities of Colour
+Rootz into Food Growing – a report sharing knowledge and experiences of Social Enterprise Food Growers from Black Communities of Colour.

-Towards and Inclusive Countryside – The Rural Racism Project watch the short film here.
+Towards an Inclusive Countryside – The Rural Racism Project, watch the short film here.
 More about the project here

 Real Food Media: Seeds, Stories & Solidarity – first issue (this has an accessible read button)

-We need more Black Farmers Agriculture is still the least ethnically diverse job sector in the country – article about the BPOC farmers about the changing face of the industry, written by Niellah Arboine
+We need more Black Farmers: Agriculture is still the least ethnically diverse job sector in the country – an article about BPOC farmers on the changing face of the industry – written by Niellah Arboine

 Black History Month Spotlight: Black and People of Colour (BPOC ) in Food and Agriculture projects to follow

-Why it’s time to re-root Agroecology article form Land Workers Alliance (LWA) by Yali Banton-Heath and cee-cee manrique (LWA Comms Team)
+Why it’s time to re-root Agroecology: an article from the Land Workers Alliance (LWA) by Yali Banton-Heath and cee-cee manrique (LWA Comms Team)

 For a truly fair food system, BPOC farmers need to flourish As the agroecological movement increasingly prioritises care and justice, BPOC growers are owed additional support.
 Promoting the flourishing of BPOC farmers is essential for a truly just food system.